About Us

 Q: Tell us, fine or bad, how your adventure in Turkey has impacted your profession.

 A: My tradition has helped me a lot.
 It may be very embracing; it means you are exactly at speaking to human beings by using a cup of Turkish espresso or a chunk of Turkish pride.
 The colorings of my lifestyle help me, too.
 For instance, the distinct shades in a Turkish carpet encourage me to create my gadgets exclusively.
-My important obstacle comes from convincing humans of my college for physics.
+My important obstacle comes from convincing humans of my expertise in physics.
 Even though I am a girl, I want to persuade humans that I can do it.
-Unfortunately, in Turkey’s center, technological know-how, including chemistry, physics, and mathematics, are assumed to be non-perfect for women.
+Unfortunately, in Turkey’s center, technological know-how, including chemistry, physics, and mathematics, is assumed to be imperfect for women.

-I could do anything I have carried out in both the U.S. And Turkey; we’ve got the same materials, tools, etc. But the principal lacking issue is the environment: In Turkey, I could handiest create my devices after around ten years, compared to three hundred and sixty-five days within the U.S. Over there, they don’t question you or query the nature of your research.
+I could do anything I have carried out in both the U.S. and Turkey; we’ve got the same materials, tools, etc. But the principal lacking issue is the environment: In Turkey, I could handiest create my devices after around ten years, compared to three hundred and sixty-five days in the U.S. Over there, they don’t question you or query the nature of your research.
 The handiest question you get is: How can we help you?
-In Turkey, you continually should convince people about your studies and say you may do it.
-In Turkey, you need to gain acceptance as true with human beings, even as in the U.S. Humans generally tend to accept it as true with others using default.
+In Turkey, you should continually convince people about your studies and say you can do it.
+In Turkey, you need to gain acceptance as a true human being, even as in the U.S., Humans generally tend to accept it as true with others using default.

-Q: Do you think this is associated with the truth that Turkey lags behind technology?
+Q: Do you think this is associated with the truth that Turkey lags in technology?

 A: In Turkey, I think we don’t ask sufficient questions.
 There is no freedom to question; you can not choose your teacher.
 If you achieve this, you could fail your elegance, and your friends may also distinctly observe you.
 But in technology, you need to ask questions.
 Without thinking, you can’t pursue technological know-how.
 And you can most effectively ask questions in a loose environment.
 If freedom is constrained, it means you are restricted.